casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 - [ ] Automatic in-app notifications — offer annual payment after 1 months use, notify user of credit card expiring soon.
 - [ ] Easy pricing strategy provided.
 Monthly for $xx and annual for $xx, get 2 months free.
 Extremely transparent pricing strategy, annual being standard and opt-of, with the benefits you lose if you switch to monthly.

-## Stripe Information

-Stripe's newest, securest and easiest way is used in this template.
-You will have full trust when some user pays you, because you are redirected to Stripe's page for payment.

-**Webhooks are used to make 100% sure that any payment goes through with 0% failure.
-With previous Flask templates, Stripe's legacy (unsecure, uncertain) way of setting up subscriptions was used - but this is fixed here.**

-- Subscriptions: User is redirected to Stripe, and Stripe sends your application a webhook POST request to verify that the user is correctly setup.

-- Updating subscriptions: Upcoming functionality.
-Make a button to unsubscribe, but let the period paid for continue until the end of the month.
-If a user has subscribed, then unsubscribed, we need a button we opting in to subscribe again.

 ## Todo

-- Add Stripe webhooks renewed payment from subscription every month [https://stripe.com/docs/billing/webhooks#tracking](https://stripe.com/docs/billing/webhooks#tracking).
-    - A few days prior to renewal, your site receives an `invoice.upcoming` event at the webhook endpoint.
-You can listen for this event to add extra invoice items to a subscription draft invoice.
-    - Your site receives an `invoice.payment_succeeded` event.
-    - Your webhook endpoint finds the customer for whom payment was just made.
-    - Your webhook endpoint updates the customer’s `current_period_end` timestamp in your database to the appropriate date in the future (plus a day or two for leeway).
 - Split some HTML in partial files

 # Installation